Yandex Cloud

 • The CDN responds to file requests with 5xx codes (server error)

-• Updated settings are not applied to the resource
+• Updated settings failed to apply to the resource

-• A CDN resource has the Not active status and content is not available to users
+• The CDN resource has the Not active status, preventing content delivery to users

 • Unable to configure the TLS certificate